Who Else Want’s to be More Productive?

 You’ll be shocked at how efficient and productive you could be when you believe that you need to be.

 Starting any task is always the hardest part, as procrastination plays a huge role in decreased productivity.
-Get over your inertia and just start your tasks as early as possible.
+Get over your inertia and just start your task, regardless of how painful it may be.

 Make sure that you allocate your free time to the activities that you deem to be the most important.